wp-plugins/contact-coldform/readme.txt

 Typical plugin install: upload, activate, and customize in the WP Admin.

 1. Unzip and upload the entire directory to your "plugins" folder and activate
-2. Use the shortcode to display Coldform on any post or page, or:
+2. Use the shortcode to display Coldform on any Post or Page, or:
-3. Use the template tag to display the Coldform anywhere in your theme.
+3. Use the template tag to display the Coldform anywhere in your theme template.
 4. Visit the Coldform Settings Page to configure your options and for more info.

 Shortcode: `[coldform]`